kerim/kerim-old.github.com/pubs.markdown

 published: true
 ---

-*Note: These publications are also available on my [academia.edu](https://ndhu.academia.edu/KerimFriedman) page.*
+*Note: Article titles link to open access preprints, journal and book titles link to publisher's websites.
+These publications are also listed on my [academia.edu](https://ndhu.academia.edu/KerimFriedman) page.*

 ## Refereed Publications